Faranorr/healtac2026.github.io/_posts/2024-12-13-save-the-date.md

 </style>
 </head>
 <body>
-We are delighted to announce HealTAC 2025, the seventh annual UK healthcare text analytics conference.
+We are delighted to announce HealTAC 2025, the eighth annual UK healthcare text analytics conference.
 The main conference will be a three-day event on 16-18th June 2025 - please save the dates!

 We expect that the conference will be hybrid in-person hosted at the University of Glasgow and online.